Home Blog How to prepare for a grad school interview

 • Curriculum focus: does the program align with your academic interests?
 Does the program's curriculum include field work?
 Does it prepare you for counseling licensure?

-• Faculty experience and research interests: are there experts you'd like to work with or learn from at each graduate school?
+• Faculty experience and research interests: are there experts you'd like to work with or learn from at the school?
 Are faculty invested in student mentorship?

 • Career outcomes: What's the graduation rate of students in the program?
 Does this particular program provide the skills that will properly prepare you to reach your career goals?

 Also, remember to do some research on the person who will actually be conducting your grad school interview.
-This person will most likely be from the faculty, admissions staff, or an alumni member.
-Use LinkedIn and Google to look up their experience, current role, publications and interests.
+This person will most likely be from the faculty or admissions staff.
+Use the faculty page on the department's website to look up their experience, current role, publications and interests.
 This will help you get comfortable and could help you find commonalities that make the interview feel more like talking to someone you're interested in learning more about.

 Finally, don't forget to review your own application.
-If a personal statement was a part of the admissions documents you submitted, be sure to look it over again.
-Your interviewer has most likely read your essay, so you should expect to be able to speak to and elaborate on what you submitted.
-The grad school interview is also a great opportunity to highlight academic success, past experiences, or other relevant interests that you feel don't come across in your written application.
+If a personal statement or resume were a part of the admissions documents you submitted, be sure to look them over again.
+Your interviewer has most likely read your essay, so you should expect to be able to speak to and elaborate on what you submitted or relevant topics that you think you missed.
+The grad school interview is also a great opportunity to highlight academic success, past experiences, or other relevant interests you have.
+Discuss your interest in counseling and becoming a professional counselor.
+When did you first consider becoming a counselor?
+What type of work do you hope to do with a counseling degree?

 Practice for the interview